-vim the values of the importance measure for the input variables, the SNPs, or the sets of SNPs, respectively, prop NULL, primes the names of the inputs, SNPs, or sets of variables, respectively, type the type of model (1: classification, 3: logistic regression), param NULL, mat.imp NULL, measure the name of the used importance measure, threshold 0.95, i.e.\ the suggested threshold for calling an input, SNP or set of SNPs, respectively, important (this is just used as default value when plotting the importances, see argument thres of plot.logicFS), mu NULL, useN TRUE, name either "Variable", "SNP", or "Set", mat.perm if addMatPerm = FALSE, NULL; otherwise, a matrix containing the original and the permuted values of the respective importance measure.
+vim the values of the importance measure for the input variables, the SNPs, or the sets of SNPs, respectively, prop NULL, primes the names of the inputs, SNPs, or sets of variables, respectively, type the type of model (1: classification, 3: logistic regression), param NULL, mat.imp NULL, measure the name of the used importance measure, vim.set

+threshold 0.95, i.e.\ the suggested threshold for calling an input, SNP or set of SNPs, respectively, important (this is just used as default value when plotting the importances, see argument three of plot.logicFS),

+mu NULL,

+useN TRUE,

+name either "Variable", "SNP", or "Set",

+mat.perm if addMatPerm = FALSE, NULL; otherwise, a matrix containing the original and the permuted values of the respective importance measure.

-Schwender, H., Ruczinski, I., Ickstadt, K. (2009).
-Testing SNPs and SNP Interactions for Importance on the Prediction in Association Studies.
-Submitted.
+Schwender, H., Ruczinski, I., Ickstadt, K. (2011).
+Testing SNPs and Sets of SNPs for Importance in Association Studies.
+Biostatistics, 12, 18-32.

-logic.bagging,vim.input,vim.set,vim.signperm
+logic.bagging, vim.input, vim.set, vim.signperm